platformsh/platformsh-docs/sites/friday/src/get-started/nextjs/_index.md

 Enter a disk size in MB: 512
 ```

-Last it will ask us to confirm our choices.
+Last, it will ask us to confirm our choices.
 Select `Y` and {{% vendor/name %}} will take your selections, grab the
 previous built images from earlier, apply your resource selections to them and deploy your full application!

 Note that each environment has its own domain name.